saloniamatteo/Arch/README.md

 + Update `/etc/pacman.d/mirrorlist`:
 	- 5.1) `vim /etc/pacman.d/mirrorlist`
 	- 5.2) Select a server closest to you, for example Italy, and delete all of the lines, keeping only the server you chose.
+Alternatively, use the [Pacman Mirrorlist Generator](https://www.archlinux.org/mirrorlist/)
 	- 5.3) Save and quit

 ## 6) [Install essential packages](https://wiki.archlinux.org/index.php/Installation_Guide#Install_essential_packages)